zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 1. On the **Resource groups** blade, click the entry representing the resource group into which you deployed the virtual machine.

-1. On the resource group blade, click the entry representing the virtual machine you deployed.
+1. On the resource group blade, click the entry representing the **Virtual Machine** you deployed.

 1. On the **Virtual machine** blade, locate the **Public IP address** entry, and identify its value.